-This look can be created overnight and we’re not kidding.
-After your wash and care routine, add a defining gel like to your hair and then twist your hair in sections.
+This look can be created overnight, and we’re not kidding.
+After your wash and care routine, add a defining gel to your hair and then twist your hair in sections.
 The bigger your twist, the bigger your curl; the tighter your twist, the smaller your curls will be.
 Small twists also tend to dry faster overnight, but it’s totally up to you.

-After twisting, opt for sleeping on a silk pillowcase to speed up the drying process overnight.
+Most importantly, after twisting, opt for sleeping on a silk pillowcase to speed up the drying process overnight.
 Covering your hair may trap in the moisture and extend the drying time.
 In the morning, release your twists, fluff and style your hair however you like!

 11. Wear it Natural

 Natural hairstyles are definitely having a major moment right now, as natural afros, twists and braids have easily dominated both the runway scene and street-style looks.
 With this mind, feel super encouraged to embrace your natural texture and wear your afro styles natural, even if they are on the shorter side.
 However, it’s important to maintain a good haircare regimen no matter how you wear your afro style.
 Keeping up with trims, and investing in the right hair care products is always key.